Phase in Blazor Diagram Component

 How to Create and Customize the Phase Header

-The following code example explains how to define a Phase header and its customization.
+The following code example shows how to define and customize a phase header.

 @using Syncfusion.Blazor.Diagram